 - The loss of childhood as a result of having to take on adult roles (e.g. provider and caregiver to younger siblings)

 - An increased likelihood of absenteeism, failure and premature exiting from formal schooling

 - An increased risk of substance misuse and involvement in (survival) crime

 - An increased vulnerability to exploitation (violence, sexual abuse, child labour etc)

 - An increased vulnerability to emotional and behavioural difficulties

 - An increased vulnerability to HIV infection and teenage pregnancy

 Ultimately, this maintains the cycle of poverty and undermines the ability of the child to live a full and meaningful life.

 Our vision is that communities provide safe and nurturing environments for orphans and other vulnerable children (particularly those affected and infected by HIV/Aids) within their communities of origin.

-Our mission is to build the capacity of communities and families in the Midlands of KwaZulu-Natal, South Africa to respond to the basic material, physical, cognitive and emotional needs of their orphans and vulnerable children (OVC).
+Our Mission is to build the capacity of communities in the Midlands of KwaZulu-Natal, South Africa to respond to the basic material, physical, cognitive and emotional needs of their orphans and vulnerable children (OVC).